lilamcilveen/Secure-Password-Check/README.md

 ## Password Requirements:

 To be secure, a password must:
+- Be a 5 word password separated by spaces; where
+- Each word must contain 3 or more characters; and
+- Only alphabetic characters `A-Z` or `a-z` (Latin alphabet) are present.

+Alternatively, it must:
 - Be 12 or more characters long;
 - Contain uppercase characters `A-Z` (Latin alphabet);
 - Contain lowercase characters `a-z` (Latin alphabet);
 - Contain Digits `0-9`;
 - Contain special characters (`!`, `$`, `#`, `%`, etc.); and
 - There can not be 3 or more consecutive characters (e.g. 'aaa').

-Alternatively, it must:

-- Be a 5 word password separated by spaces; where
-- Each word must contain 3 or more characters; and
-- Only alphabetic characters `A-Z` or `a-z` (Latin alphabet) are present.
+These are difficult to remember, ideal with a password manager.

 ---